jbwexler/neurovault_puppet/doc/TROUBLESHOOTING.md

 ## Celery Errors
-You should first see if you have celery, period

-      which celery
-      /usr/local/bin/celery

-Is it running?

-      celery status

-And make sure that you also have the redis server working:
+Make sure that you also have the redis server working:

       redis-cli ping
       PONG

+Count jobs in celery:

+      redis-cli llen celery

+Check celery logs:

+     cat /var/log/neurovault-tasks/celery.log

 You can then try restarting celery and the tasks: